Kansai International Airport: Construction

 In 1991, the terminal construction commenced.
 To compensate for the sinking of the island, adjustable columns were designed to support the terminal building.
 These are extended by inserting thick metal plates at their bases.
 Government officials proposed reducing the length of the terminal to cut costs, but architect Renzo Piano insisted on keeping the terminal at its full planned length.

-The airport's opening date was decided by the Ministry of Transportation in 1993, mainly to avoid confusion from airliners and airports who are not used to the airport and the peak July-August travel season.
+The airport's opening date was decided by the Ministry of Transportation in 1993, mainly to avoid confusion among airlines, airports, and travelers during the peak July-August travel season.

 The construction of Kansai International Airport received much attention from local newspapers, particularly Osaka editions of major national newspapers, than those of Tokyo.

 Just before the airport was opened, the Ministry of Transportation approved the landing fee for its international flights at 2400 yen a tonne.

 The airport was opened on 4 September 1994, being the first in Japan to operate 24 hours a day.
 Over 31 airlines from 26 countries operate at the new airport.

-Within two weeks after its opening, the airport was reported to had a "poor start": travel agencies in Tokyo were not interested in using the airport for their packages as the number of international flights was fewer than at Narita; one member of a travel agency said that the airport had no major advantage over the one in Narita and another said that the airport being "no better than a local airport".
+Within two weeks after its opening, the airport was reported to have had a "poor start": travel agencies in Tokyo were not interested in using the airport for their packages as the number of international flights was fewer than at Narita; one member of a travel agency said that the airport had no major advantage over the one in Narita and another said that the airport being "no better than a local airport".
 The airport also had problems with flight timetables.

 On 17 January 1995, Japan was struck by the Great Hanshin earthquake, the epicenter of which was about 20 km away from KIX and killed 6,434 people on Japan's main island of Honshū.
 Its earthquake engineering, particularly the use of sliding joints, allowed the airport to emerge unscathed.
 Even the glass in the windows remained intact.
 On 22 September 1998, the airport survived a typhoon with wind speeds over 130 mph.

 On 19 April 2001, the airport was one of ten structures given the "Civil Engineering Monument of the Millennium" award by the American Society of Civil Engineers.

 As of 2008, the total cost of Kansai Airport was $20 billion including land reclamation, two runways, terminals, and facilities.
 Most additional costs were initially due to the island's sinking, caused by the soft soils of Osaka Bay, which was anticipated by designers.
 The sink rate fell from 50 cm per year during 1994 to 7 cm per year in 2008.